JANE LEE MCCRACKEN

 Born in Edinburgh, Artist Jane Lee McCracken constructs intricate multi-layered Biro drawings, sculptures, installations and designs products.
 Her work explores loss generated by human destruction and is representational of both life's beauty and brutal reality.

 Jane has exhibited across the UK and internationally both in solo and group exhibitions and has been a Wolf & Badger UK designer since 2016.
-In 2014 as part of her art practice, she founded Drawing for Endangered Species Workshops (DFES), incorporate partnership with Born free.
+In 2014 as part of her art practice, she founded Drawing for Endangered Species Workshops (DFES), in partnership with Born Free, raising funds through her workshops.
 The workshops share Jane's passions for drawing and wildlife and give both adults and children the opportunity to learn about and draw vulnerable species.
-She has delivered workshops in over 20 schools and to hundreds of adults and children.
-Her DFES workshops became the foundation for her art and environmental education project Where Did All the Animals Go? which she established in 2019.
-By bringing art to schools and the community, this project not only sees children and adults become environmental brokers but also cultural ambassadors.

 Jane's practice incorporates her philosophy of giving back to wildlife and human lives she highlights, without whom she couldn’t make her work. janeleemccracken.co.uk/